 As an intermediate lessor, we classify a sublease as an operating or finance sublease based on whether substantially all of the risks and rewards related to the underlying right-of-use asset are transferred to the sub-lessee.
 If classified as a finance sublease, the related right-of-use asset is derecognized and an investment in sublease is recognized, with the difference recognized in the consolidated statement of income as a gain or loss.
 In measuring the investment in sublease, we apply the head lease discount rate unless the rate implicit in the sublease is determinable.
 Where a finance sublease includes lease and non-lease components, we allocate the total consideration in the contract to each component based on the standalone prices for each of these components.
-The investment in sublease is recognized in Other assets on our consolidated balance sheet, and is subsequently measured using the effective interest rate method, with interest income recognized over the term of the sublease.
+The investment in sublease is recognized over the term of the sublease.
 Rental income from operating subleases is recognized on a systematic basis over the lease term.